biowpn/bioweapon/_posts/2024-08-29-arithmetic-types-in-cpp.md

   - `char @ char` => `int @ int`
   - `unsigned short @ unsigned short` => `int @ int`

-3. For two integer types with the same signedness, the one with higher rank is the common type
+3. For two integer types with the same signed-ness, the one with higher rank is the common type
   - `int @ long` => `long @ long`
   - `unsigned int @ unsigned long` => `unsigned long @ unsigned long`

-Now, when it comes to **mixed signedness operation**, such as `unsigned int @ long`, the recommendation is:
+Now, when it comes to **mixed signed-ness operation**, such as `unsigned int @ long`, the recommendation is:

 - **Don't**.